Employment

 About Livingston County Water & Sewer Authority

-The Livingston County Water and Sewer Authority is a public benefit corporation established in 1995 by an act of the State Legislature.
+The Livingston County Water and Sewer Authority is a public benefit corporation established in 1995 by an act of New York State Legislature.
 The Authority currently serves over 7,000 water and sewer customers in the Village of Livonia and portions of the Towns of Avon, Caledonia, Conesus, Geneseo, Groveland, Leicester, Lima, Livonia, Mount Morris, Sparta and Springwater.
-We currently operate and maintain three wastewater treatment plants, 45 sewer lift stations, approximately 55 miles of sanitary sewer pipe, 1 water treatment plant, 13 water storage tanks, 4 water pump stations and approximately 140 miles of water pipe.
+We currently operate and maintain three wastewater treatment plants, approximately 60 miles of sanitary sewer collection and conveyance piping, 45 sewage pump stations, one water treatment plant, approximately 140 miles of water distribution and transmission piping, 13 water storage tanks, 4 booster pump stations, and 7 re-chlorination stations.

 mailed to LCWSA, 1997 D’Angelo Drive, PO Box 396, Lakeville, NY 14487